Special time together: why it’s good for your child

-You don’t have to do fancy, expensive or unusual things with your child.
 Special time with your child can happen while you’re doing everyday things like folding the laundry.
 Or you can make time to go for walks together, play board games and so on.
 Just sharing happy experiences helps to build your relationship with your child.

 Everyday activities to do with your child: ideas

 Sometimes you can make special time and have fun as part of your everyday family life.
 Here are some ideas:

 - Make a special after-school snack together.